ajaynamika/madhusthali-site/content/about/managing-trustee-message.md

 keywords = ""
 layout = "message"
 tags = []
-title = "Managing Trustee's Message"
+title = "Vice Chairman Message"

 +++
 With immense pride and great pleasure I welcome you at the Madhusthali Vidyapeeth.
 You could be a parent, a student, a staff member or anyone interested in gaining deeper insights into the functioning and learning environment of our exciting world.

 I invite you to visit our stunning campus to help you understand coherently, why our school provides the best environment for your little-ones and young-adults.
 Right from its inception to now, our institution has marched forward to spread the light of education and pave the path of academic excellence for every student.
 The key focus areas continue to remain - creating opportunities, challenging minds, encouraging innovation and sustaining excitement.

 Education is the Foundation of all progress.
 It is for this primary reason that we, MCKV Group ventured into school education, about 20 years ago.
 Over two decades of experience has taught us that advancement of the country is possible only, if both the genders of human species are equally well-educated.